2009 American League Division Series: Game 2

 The Red Sox scored their first run of the series when Jacoby Ellsbury tripled to lead off the fourth and scored on Victor Martinez's single.
 However, they did not score again while the Angels tied the game in the bottom half on Kendrys Morales's sacrifice fly with two on.
 The Angels broke the tie with three runs in the seventh to hand Josh Beckett his first loss in nine postseason starts since Game 3 of the 2003 World Series.
 Vladimir Guerrero drew a leadoff walk and pinch runner Howie Kendrick stole second, then Maicer Izturis broke the deadlock with an RBI single and, after Mike Napoli was hit by a pitch, Erick Aybar's two-run triple over center fielder Jacoby Ellsbury's head chased Beckett from the game two batters later.
 Angels starter Jered Weaver continued in the footsteps of Game 1 starter John Lackey with a masterful performance, striking out seven while limiting the Red Sox offense to one run on two hits and two walks in 7 1/3 innings.
+Three Angels relievers, Darren Oliver, Kevin Jepsen, and Brian Fuentes finished the game, with Fuentes earning the save.